gadhagod/Live-Corona-Virus-Updator/README.md

 This version of the live corona virus case feed runs in the python console.
 It is easier to access, but there are no controls.

 ### OLED Screen Monitor Version
 This version of the live corona virus feed runs on a RPI (rasberry pi).
 It requires an OLED display.
-This is physical and can be hanged up on a wall or can be transported.
+This is physical and can be hanged up on a wall or be transported.
 Tutorial here: https://www.hackster.io/gadhagod/live-coronavirus-stats-display-e07e89.